Vulcalien/libsimplegba/README.md

 | -        | mGBA       | printing to mGBA output (e.g. mgba_printf)   |

 Most modules are accompanied by a manual: see the [doc](doc) directory.
-An overview of the library and a brief description of each module can be found in the [libsimplegba](doc/libsimplegba.adoc) manual.

 ## Building
 First, make sure the *arm-none-eabi-gcc* compiler and *make* tool are